The Man From St Petersburg

 A Play for Power

-Walden has a personal connection to Aleksei; his wife Lydia, is Aleksei’s aunt.
-But they are not the only ones interested in his arrival, including Walden’s daughter Charlotte, wilful, idealistic and with an awakening social conscience, Basil Thompson, head of Special Branch, and Felix Kschessinky, a ruthless Russian anarchist.
+Walden has a personal connection to Aleksei; his wife is Aleksei’s aunt.
+And they are not the only ones interested in the Russian's arrival; so too are Walden’s wilful, idealistic daughter, the head of Special Branch, and a ruthless Russian anarchist.

 A World at War

-With the British desperately needing a signed treaty and the fate of the world hanging in the balance, the destinies of these characters become inextricably linked as the final private tragedy which threatens to shatter the Waldens’ complacency is acted out.
+With the British desperately needing a signed treaty and the fate of the world hanging in the balance, the destinies of these individuals become inextricably linked, as tragedy threatens to shatter the Waldens’ complacency . . .

 Ken Follett has done it once more . . . goes down with the ease and impact of a well-prepared martini